adbar/trafilatura/CONTRIBUTING.md

 A special thanks to all the [contributors](https://github.com/adbar/trafilatura/graphs/contributors) who have played a part in Trafilatura.

 ## Testing and evaluating the code

 Here is how you can run the tests if you wish to correct the errors and further improve the code:

 - Run `pytest` from trafilatura's directory, or select a particular test suite, for example `realworld_tests.py`, and run `pytest realworld_tests.py` or simply `python3 realworld_tests.py`
-- Check how it performs on the benchmark in `tests/eval/` by running `tests/comparison_small.py`

-See also the [tests Readme](tests/README.rst) for more information on the evaluation.
+- See also the [tests Readme](tests/README.rst) for information on the evaluation

-For further questions you can contact me by way of [GitHub issues](https://github.com/adbar/trafilatura/issues), [X](https://x.com/adbarbaresi) or [E-Mail](https://adrien.barbaresi.eu/).
+For further questions you can use [GitHub issues](https://github.com/adbar/trafilatura/issues) and discussion pages, or [E-Mail](https://adrien.barbaresi.eu/).

 Thanks,